 The climate of the area is semi-arid, with higher precipitation from November to March averaging around 100 mm/month.
 During the dry season from April to October precipitation is around 19 mm/month (Figure 1B), turning the water balance temporarily negative (Santos et al. 2020).
 The average temperature is around 24°C, with a maximum of 30°C during the dry period and a minimum of 18.6°C during the rainy season.
 Rainfall intensities were obtained from the HidroWeb system of the National Water Agency for the stations in Boquira and Macaúbas (at 25 km from Boquira) from 2016 to 2019.
-The data were analyzed using the double mass method to confirm consistency data (Santos et al. 2020).
+The data were analyzed using the double mass method to confirm consistency (Santos et al. 2020).

-Wind direction and speed data were obtained from the INMET database Macaúbas station, for the period 2016 to 2019.
+Hourly measurements of wind direction and speed data were obtained from the INMET database for Macaúbas station and the period from 2016 to 2019.
+Simple arithmetic (i.e., time weighted) averaging yielded estimates of monthly and annual averages.
+The average annual wind speed was 2.27 m/s, with a standard deviation of 0.2 m/s.
+The highest monthly average values observed in the dry and wet seasons were 2.57 and 1.98 m/s, respectively (Figure 1B).
 The topographic influence is evidenced in the pattern of wind circulation in the region that occurs predominantly in the NW-SE direction, especially in the dry period (Santos et al. 2020).
-The average annual wind speed was 2.27 m/s, with a standard deviation of 0.2 m/s.
-The highest value observed in the dry season was 2.57 m/s, while the rainy season presented speeds with an average value of 1.98 m/s.
 Wind behavior suggests that contaminants accumulated in the tailings basin may be transported to the urban area of Boquira (Figure 1C).

-Field observations of lead concentrations were obtained from the geochemical survey carried out by the Mineral Research and Resources Company (Cunha et al. 2016) including 59 samples of street sediments and 110 dust samples from houses in the urban area of the municipality.
+Field observations of lead concentrations were obtained in 2014 from the geochemical survey carried out by the Mineral Research and Resources Company (Cunha et al. 2016) including 59 samples of sediments from paved and unpaved streets and 110 dust samples from houses in the urban area of the municipality.
+The indoor dust samples were collected at locations of largest accumulation, such as roof beams, wall and furniture tops, and behind paintings.
+Chemical analysis consisted in ICP-OES (inductively coupled plasma atomic emission spectrometry) and ICP-MS (inductively coupled plasma mass spectrometry) on particulates < 0.18 mm (sieve size 80) using Aqua regia.
 The analytical results for street sediments (Figure 1C) and house dust (Figure 1D) indicated high concentrations of lead in the urban area of the municipality.
 Especially in the neighborhoods closest to the tailings basin (Vila Operária, Chaves, Barreiros and Centro) values ranged above the limits established by CONAMA Resolution 420/2009.